Herbis/ngx-modal/README.md

+> This repository is for demonstration purposes of how it can be implemented in Angular and is not maintaned.
+Please fork and maintain your own version of this repository.

 # ngx-modal

 Open modal window (dialog box) for your angular2 applications using bootstrap3.
 If you don't want to use it without bootstrap - simply create proper css classes.
 Please star a project if you liked it, or create an issue if you have problems with it.